redhat-cip/dci-openshift-app-agent/README.md

 dci\_disconnected                  | false                                                | Set it to true if it is a disconnected environment.
 This variable is not defined in the default values, but all the checks that make use of this variable has a default value (i.e. false) defined. dci\_local\_registry               | ""                                                   | Registry to fetch containers that may be used.
 Mandatory for disconnected environments. provision\_cache\_store            | "/opt/cache"                                         | Directory aimed to share artifacts between dci-openshift-agent and dci-openshift-app-agent. partner\_creds                     | ""                                                   | Authfile with registries' creds.
 This variable must have a value if we are on a disconnected environment.
 In that case, it must include the creds for the local registry used, and optionally have private registry creds for partners.
 If it is a connected environment, this variable is optional and, if it has a value, the file would contain just private registry creds for partners.
 [In this link](https://man.archlinux.org/man/community/containers-common/containers-auth.json.5.en#FORMAT), there are examples about how the files should be formatted.
-This variable has to be defined when running preflight on CNF Cert Suite. dci\_workarounds                   | []                                                   | List of workarounds to be considered in the execution.
+This variable has to be defined when running preflight on Red Hat Best Practices Test Suite for Kubernetes. dci\_workarounds                   | []                                                   | List of workarounds to be considered in the execution.
 Each element of the list must be a String with the following format: bz\<id> or gh-org-repo-\<id>
 dci\_openshift\_app\_image         |                                                      | Image that can be to be used on the agent workloads.
 It needs to be defined in the partner hooks.
 It needs to be mirrored to a local registry in disconnected environments. dci\_openshift\_app\_ns            | "myns"                                               | Default namespace  to deploy workloads in the running cluster.